Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 var allJobs = quantumJobClient.GetJobs().ToList();
 ```

-## Troubleshooting

-Describe common errors and exceptions, how to "unpack" them if necessary, and include guidance for graceful handling and recovery.

-Provide information to help developers avoid throttling or other service-enforced errors they might encounter.
-For example, provide guidance and examples for using retry or connection policies in the API.

-If the package or a related package supports it, include tips for logging or enabling instrumentation to help them debug their code.

 ## Next steps

 * Provide a link to additional code examples, ideally to those sitting alongside the README in the package's `/samples` directory.